jasonrwang/dissertation-tudelft-latex/readme.md

 ## VS Code Integration

 I run LaTeX locally rather than through a cloud service.
-I intend to publish a blog post soon about why and how I've set it all up.
-For now, note that there is a branch called *VSCode* whose `.gitignore` file includes some VS Code-friendly entries.
+I wrote [a blog post](https://jrwang.ca/2020/01/13/latex-vscode-git/) about why and how I've set it all up.
+This is why the `.gitignore` file includes some VS Code-friendly entries too.